PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 These guidlines are a set of problems students encounter when trying to learn, and the methods for teaching that prevent those problems.
 They are also a result of frustrations the author(s) or students experienced during learning.

-"The mistake we are making in education is that the teacher do not explain why we are being taught a subject.
+"The mistake we are making in education is that the teachers do not explain why we are being taught a subject.
 You just sorta get dumped into math and like, well why am I learning math?
 Whats the point of this?
 I don't know why am being asked to do these strange problems." --Elon Musk [Elon Musk attacks the education system](https://www.youtube.com/watch?v=UVHPHNegJNc)

-he then proceeds to answer the WHY behind his logic
+Elon then proceeds to answer the WHY behind his logic

 "You know, the why of things is extremely important.
-Because our brain has evolved to discard information that it thinks has irrelevance."
+Because our brain has evolved to discard information that it thinks has irrelevant." -- Elon Musk

-If a guideline is not clear or is redundant or hard to understand then we would love it if you make a new Issue so it can be fixed.
+If you beleive that a guideline is not clear, or is redundant, or hard to understand, or you believe it is incorrect, then we would love it if you told us!
+Even experts (especially "experts") need corrected, science... doesn't necesarrily "evolve", we just learn new things that change how we look at things (at least thats what I could come up with as I wrote this XD).

-## UNIVERSAL_GUIDELINE
+## DETAIL_GUIDELINE_000
 **Explain how something works, not how to use it**

-Explain how something works, not how to use it.
-This way it becomes obvious how you could make your own, for example, game engine.
+Explain how something works, not how to *use it*.
+We want to be different than most courses, OUR teaching goal is for students to gain UNDERSTANDING of how things work, so that eventually you can make their own.
+By teaching this way it becomes obvious, to a student, how they could make their own... game engine (for example), and it also becomes obvious how to use the software (or tool).

-This is the most important thing to do when making courses.
-Make sure you do this.
-And if you don't know how that thing *really works* (how it connect together in the 0s and 1s or how the memory layout / datastructure is) then ask yourself "should I really be making a course on this?".
+This is the most important thing to me when making a course! **Make sure you do this**, and if you don't know how the thing you are teaching is made (aka how it *really works*) then find out for yourself because that is what the wholoe point in a Crux courses is, to learn how something works, so that you can then make it yourself.

+If you don't know how that thing *really works* then ask yourself "should I really be making a course on this?".
+The answer may still be "yes"!
+Just make sure to revisit and re-write the course once you so understand how something works!

-## DETAIL_GUIDELINE_000
+## DETAIL_GUIDELINE_001
 **WHY AM I LEARNING THIS?
 HOW IS THIS USEFUL TO ME?**

-Make sure student knows why they are learning something and how it applies to their end goal.
-You can do this by teaching something in context of its application / use.
-Or teach in a way so that the student makes the mental connection as to why they need to know what you are teaching them.
+Make sure students know why they are learning something and how it applies to their end game / idea / goal.
+You can do this by teaching a bisics course in context of its application / use, and providing variant courses exploring specific areas of interest.
+Or teach in a way so that the student makes the mental connection as to why they need to know what you are teaching them <- this is very important!

-Don't just tell the student that they will need to know this information (which is what most books do) and then not explain any further.
+Don't just tell the student that they will "need to know this information for later" (which is what most books do, annoyingly) and then not explain any further. instead take advantage of the opportunity and interest to explain to them how it works.
+Obviously you still need to consider the length and time you are adding to a course!

 For things that are complex that the student will not want to learn,make sure not to teach it in isolation.
 Instead teach it in the context of a cool small project, that they will find relevant.
 Also start with a simple naive example to get them warmed up, then once they understand the basics of it, show them how do the complex technique (that may have been boring and tedious id you had tried teaching it right off the bat).